rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 In order to use Lottie inside your project, we need to install the library.
 For this, we have a few different options like Cocapods, Carthage, or the one we will use in this tutorial Swift Package Manager.

 First of all, on Xcode click on `File` and then select the `Add Package Dependency...` option in Swift Packages.
-In the input box, enter: `https://github.com/airbnb/lottie-ios.git` (this is the library repository from where Xcode will download the code), hit next and leave the major version that is selected by default to use the latest Lottie release.
+In the input box, enter: `https://github.com/airbnb/lottie-ios.git` (this is the library repository from where Xcode will download the code), hit next, and leave the major version that is selected by default to use the latest Lottie release.

 ### Hosting Lottie on SwiftUI